MeiqiGuo/COLING2020-BiasStudy/README.md

 # Inflating Topic Relevance with Ideology: A Case Study of Political Ideology Bias in Social Topic Detection Models

-This is a PyTorch implementation of the experiments described in our paper accpected in COLING 2020.
+This is a PyTorch implementation of the experiments described in our paper accepted in COLING 2020.

 ## Environment Setup